MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/user-interface/action-controls.md

 ### System-defined buttons

 Several system-defined buttons are added automatically to pages.
 The following table shows the list of system-defined buttons that are added to the Action Pane.
-For more information about how these buttons behave and how to manage them, see the [System-defined buttons](system-defined-buttons.md) article.
+For more information about how these buttons behave and how to manage them, see [System-defined buttons](system-defined-buttons.md).

 | Button                | Name                     | Comments                                                               |
 |----------------------|--------------------------|------------------------------------------------------------------------|